Charles Cornwallis, 1st Marquess Cornwallis: Early military career

 Cornwallis was educated at Eton College and Clare College, Cambridge.
 While playing hockey at Eton, his eye was injured by an accidental blow from Shute Barrington, later Bishop of Durham.
 He obtained his first commission as Ensign in the 1st Foot Guards, on 8 December 1757.
 He then sought and gained permission to engage in military studies abroad.
 After travelling on the continent with a Prussian officer, Captain de Roguin, he studied at the military academy of Turin.

 Upon completion of his studies in Turin in 1758, he travelled to Geneva, where he learned that British troops were to be sent to North America in the Seven Years' War.
 Although he tried to reach his regiment before it sailed from the Isle of Wight, he learnt upon reaching Cologne that it had already sailed.
 He managed instead to secure an appointment as a staff officer to Lord Granby.

 A year later, he participated in the Battle of Minden, a major battle that prevented a French invasion of Hanover.
 After the battle, he purchased a captaincy in the 85th Regiment of Foot.
-In 1761, he served with the 12th Foot and was promoted to Brevet Lieutenant-Colonel.
+In 1761 he served with the 12th Foot and was promoted to Brevet Lieutenant-Colonel.
 He led his regiment in the Battle of Villinghausen on 15–16 July 1761, and was noted for his gallantry.
 In 1762 his regiment was involved in heavy fighting during the Battle of Wilhelmsthal.
 A few weeks later they defeated Saxon troops at the Battle of Lutterberg and ended the year by participating in the siege of Cassel.

 Parliament, politics, and marriage

-In January 1760 Cornwallis became a Member of Parliament, entering the House of Commons for the village of Eye in Suffolk.
+In January 1760 Cornwallis became a member of Parliament, entering the House of Commons for the village of Eye in Suffolk.
 He succeeded his father as 2nd Earl Cornwallis in 1762, which resulted in his elevation to the House of Lords.
-He became a protege of the leading Whig magnate, and future Prime Minister, Lord Rockingham.
+He became a protege of the leading Whig magnate, the future prime minister Lord Rockingham.

 He was one of five peers who voted against the 1765 Stamp Act out of sympathy with the colonists.
-In the following years, he maintained a strong degree of support for the colonists during the tensions and crisis that led to the War of Independence.
+In the following years he maintained a strong degree of support for the colonists during the tensions and crisis that led to the American War of Independence.

-On 14 July 1768, he married Jemima Tullekin Jones, daughter of a regimental colonel.
+On 14 July 1768 he married Jemima Tullekin Jones, daughter of a regimental colonel.
 The union was, by all accounts, happy.
-They settled in Culford, Suffolk, where their children, Mary (28 June 1769 – 17 July 1840), and Charles were born.
+They settled in Culford, Suffolk, where their children, Mary (28 June 1769 – 17 July 1840), and Charles Cornwallis, 2nd Marquess Cornwallis (19 October 1774 – 9 August 1823), were born.
 Jemima died on 14 April 1779.